 The second floor opens with the "portego" (the long central hall, typical of the palaces of Venice) in which we find two of the first works of Canaletto; you can not miss the rooms dedicated to the work of Pietro Longhi and Tiepolo Giandomenico with original frescoes on the walls of Villa Zianigo.
 The third floor contains not only the three rooms of the former pharmacy (Farmacia Ai do San Marchi), but also the remarkable collection of paintings by Egidio Martini.

-The layout of the palace takes visitors through the various rooms of the first floor with a large selection of clothing, garments and other accessories which are part of the permanent collection.
+The layout of the palace takes the visitor through the different rooms on the first floor with a wide selection of clothing and other accessories that are part of the permanent collection.

 Did you know that if we compare the Ca 'Rezzonico with the Doge’s Palace, it is smaller and less majestic?
 However this museum has some rooms that can be more beautiful and striking.

 Did you know that until 1908 the pharmacy was in Campo San Stin in Venice?
 Most of the pharmacy, majolica vases and objects of the finest Murano glass, date back to the mid 18th century.